-Are you looking for the best Sedona hikes?
-Sedona is a hub for nature lovers, photographers, and adventure lovers; it’s a must-see city if you are planning to visit Red Rock Country.
-It is our favorite city in Arizona.
-We fell in love with this extremely picturesque town, surrounded by red rocks.
-And most of all, Sedona offers various activities with lots of hiking trails to enjoy nature.
+Are you looking for the 3 best Sedona hikes?
+This town is a hub for nature lovers, photographers, and adventure lovers.
+It’s a must-see city if you plan to visit Red Rock Country.
+It offers a hundred miles of hiking trails.
+But what hikes in Sedona choose if you have limited time for your visit?
+If you plan a day or two in Sedona?
 We are delighted by Sedona hiking trails.
-This article will go into detail about the three best Sedona hikes with maps.
+This article will go into detail about the 3 best Sedona hikes with maps.
 We did them during the last visit: Devil’s Bridge Trail, Cathedral Rock Trail, and Soldier’s Pass Trail.
 As a dessert, we give you detailed info about off-trail Sedona Hidden Caves.
 Finally, you will find all the essential tips for preparing a trip to Sedona – directions, recommendations for restaurants, lodging, and attractions of this charming town.This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

 How To Get To Sedona – Directions

-Sedona is a fabulous city in Arizona.
-Below you will find all directions, and then detailed descriptions of the 3 best Sedona hikes, giving you the magic of the red rocks of Sedona.
+Sedona is a fabulous city in Arizona near Flagstaff.
+Below you will find all directions and then detailed descriptions of the 3 best Sedona hikes, giving you the magic of the red rocks of Sedona.
 These are the most exciting trails around the town: Devil’s Bridge Trail, Cathedral Rock Trail, and Soldier’s Pass Trail with Hidden Caves.

 How to Get to Sedona By Car